ubc-library-rc/intro-AGOL/content/story-map.md

 *15*{: .circle .circle-blue} When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.

-*16*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.
+*16*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to an organizational account or share it with the public.

 Your story map should end up looking something like this [one](https://arcg.is/mKjuy).